 - 1.4a.
-Dispose RDA sites (Table 4-6) in compliance with SLA; advertise surplus land for sale on the City's website; and consider and award bids to affordable housing developers.
-Sell all sites and dispose of to qualified developers. - 1.4b.
+Dispose RDA sites (Table 4-6) in compliance with SLA; advertise surplus land for sale on the City's website; and consider and award bids to affordable housing developers. - 1.4b.
 Rezone 4.0 acres of CG-1 zoned land to RH-50, 1.9 ac of CO-zoned land and 1.4 ac of RH-zoned land to RMH-32 zoning, and 1.3 acres of CR-2 land to RH-50 zoning. - 1.4c.
-Proactively work with nonprofits or for-profit entities to develop residential uses on the surplus sites with units that are affordable to lower income households.
+Proactively work with nonprofits or for-profit entities to develop residential uses on the surplus sites with units that are affordable to lower income households. - 1.4d.
+Require any Bice property development on surplus land to reserve at least 15 percent of its units for lower-income households, per state law under the Surplus Lands Act.